 Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home throughout the winter.
 According to the Department of Energy, a regular family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A Mobile geothermal home comfort system makes use of the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home throughout the winter.
 According to the specialists at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to distribute conditioned air through the Mobile home or business.
 Although the original investment in a geothermal system may be higher than the investment in a standard system, the long-term return on that investment pays off.
-The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
-For most homes, the payments connected with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
+The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
+For most homes, the payments associated with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most proficient heating and cooling systems available.
 Installation of a geothermal system starts with a visit from your Mobile geothermal dealer.
 The dealer will measure your home, analyze your heating and cooling needs and review your property to suggest the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and install one.
-Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and runs more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
+Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and runs more efficiently, delivering an amazing five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another bonus -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
-Homeowners receive added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
-To find a geothermal system that fits your needs, contact Geothermal Solutions today or talk to one of our experts at [[phone]].
+Homeowners experience added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
+To find a geothermal system that fits your needs, contact Geothermal Solutions today or talk to one of our experts at 855-GO-GEO-AL.